-It was an amazing life, almost any way you slice it–starting with her early rural girlhood outside Reno, where her father became central figure in a university fire-storm that had major influence on her life from about 10 or 11 on.
+It was an amazing life, almost any way you slice it–starting with her early rural girlhood outside Reno, where her father became central figure in a university fire-storm that had major influence on her sense of justice from about 10 or 11 on.
 It eventually exiled the family to remote Hawaii, then helped blunt pathological McCarthyism, transforming university governance statewide.

 Extensively covered by national news magazines & local media at the time, and a basic of Nevada history since, the full story has not yet been told.
 Its reality had a profound impact on Virginia in various ways, especially her strong sense of justice, fairness, and right action, as in her dad’s example.

 Arguably that story had already been told–though with a starkly different ending–in Walter van Tilburg Clark’s The Ox-Bow Incident.
-Like his narrator comes to at the end of the book, however, Walter himself knew how important it was to stand up to a would-be lynching, even an academic one, and he did so in this case.
-Cue the theme to western classics like The Magnificent Seven, as Frank & Walter were joined by others–young guns, shrewd luminaries & a group of charmingly fierce “university women.”
+As his narrator only realized by the end of the book, however, Walter himself already knew how important it was to stand up to a would-be lynching, even an academic one, and he did so in this case.
+Cue the theme to western classics like The Magnificent Seven, as Frank & Walter were joined by other young guns, shrewd luminaries & a group of charmingly fierce “university women.”

 Her father, it may be noted, was an ex-eagle scout, Hawaiian born son of an army officer & Stanford-trained island teacher.
-He earned his Cal Berkley PhD in biology, specializing in ornithology, & was a hiking pal & Sierra-Club tent-mate of Ansel Adams.
-Almost equally at home in desert, rainforest & high Sierras (where he did winter snow surveys), in 1952 he was also Chair of the University of Nevada Biology Dept., & serving a term as chair of the local chapter of the AAUP (American Assoc. of University Professors), which is apparently what made him a target.
+He earned his Cal Berkley PhD in biology, specializing in ornithology, becoming hiking pal & Sierra-Club tent-mate of Ansel Adams.
+At home in desert, rainforest & high Sierras (where he did winter snow surveys), he was also Chair of the University of Nevada Biology Dept. in 1952.
+Neither an ideological partisan for anything but good science & responsible citizenship, he happened to be serving a term as chair of the local chapter of the AAUP (American Assoc. of University Professors), a duty which apparently made him a target.

-Skipping that fight for now, suffice to say it was one time the good guys won, though when the dust settled, the Richardson family returned only long enough to see the fight through, then resettled in the northwest, where Frank served as a distinguished professor & zoological curator of the state museum.
-Ginny worked summers as a lifeguard, starred in the school play as Anne Frank, graduated from Shoreline High, and was awarded a scholarship to Radcliffe.
+Skipping that fight for now, suffice to say it was one time (apart from Hollywood) when the good guys won, though when the dust settled, the Richardson family returned to Reno only long enough to see the fight through, then resettled in the northwest, where Frank served as a distinguished professor at U.W. & zoological curator of the state museum.
+Ginny worked summers as a lifeguard, starred in the school play as Anne Frank, graduated from Shoreline High with a scholarship to Radcliffe.

 Two bits worth noting before moving on–one from Reno, one from Seattle.
 In Reno, their close neighbors along Plumb Lane were the Houghtons, including artist & mother Edda & daughter Kitty, who was Ginny’s 1st roommate–in the hospital nursery!
 Born a few days apart, they grew up together as neighbors, like siblings in different households.
 A clubhouse of their own sported its own banner.
 Insights (& influences) on Virginia’s character can be found in notes from both Edda & Kitty over the years.